- How We Help

 KVC Hospitals does not offer day treatment services at this time but our sister organization, KVC Niles, offers these services in Kansas City, MO.

-Day treatment services are provided to students of Niles Prep School, an accredited alternative school for youth in grades K-12.
-This state-approved and trauma-informed school provides education and therapy to youth through personalized treatment goals; individual, group and family therapy; and small classroom sizes.
+Day treatment services are provided to students of Niles Prep School, a K-12 private school approved by the Missouri Department of Elementary & Secondary Education.
+This trauma-informed school provides education and therapy to youth through personalized treatment goals; individual, group and family therapy; and small classroom sizes.
 Niles Prep School offers youth with a place to heal, change, and grow, and a place where learning is fun.

 The Niles Prep day treatment program is designed for children and adolescents who have difficulty functioning in mainstream classroom settings due to educational, psychological or behavioral concerns.
 Using on-site therapeutic services, Niles Prep staff work to promote healthy interactions between teachers, therapists, students and family members.